allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 **First**, managing Python dependencies on Composer is problematic (dependencies are libraries used by the code which is processed directly by Airflow).
 Installing a new library forces a Composer instance to restart.
-It not only takes time but sometimes fails which forces you to spawn a new Composer instance.
+It not only takes time but sometimes fails, forcing you to spawn a new Composer instance.
 Version clashes are common.
-You can have it on two levels: between dependencies of two of your workflows (DAGs) and between your dependencies and Composer's implicit dependencies (which change from version to version).
+They can occur on two levels: between dependencies of two of your workflows (DAGs) and between your dependencies and Composer's implicit dependencies (which change from version to version).
 Managing Python dependencies on Composer's instance level is really tedious